is green tea good for blood pressure

 Fermented Foods

-Kimchi, plain Greek yogurt, and certain cheeses like cheddar cheese and sauerkraut are all fermented foods allowed when eating keto.
+Kimchi, plain Greek yogurt, and certain cheeses like cheddar cheese and feta cheese, and sauerkraut are all fermented foods allowed when eating keto.
 The probiotics in fermented foods promote gut health by balancing the gut microbiome.

 A longitudinal study in Maine to investigate the association of yogurt intake to hypertension evidence suggests that higher intake of yogurt reduced systolic and diastolic blood pressure.
 This is assumed to be because yogurt contains calcium, magnesium, and potassium, all essential nutrients in regulating blood pressure.